HiStructClient/histruct-docs/docs/en/cad/instructor-roofs/__sub_Sheeting_WallLayer.md

 {{ box_icon("img/BomIcon64x64.png", "BOM", "BOM") }}

 <p>
-  Generates a list of items for the selected layer of the wall structure assembly for the relevant wall plane into a clear table.
+  Generates a list of items for the selected layer of the wall structure composition for the relevant wall plane into a clear table.
 </p>

 <p>
-Functionality may not be temporarily available for all cladding assembly layers.
+Functionality may not be temporarily available for all cladding composition layers.
 </p>

 <hr class="main">